lewflauta/ToDoAI/README.md

 * **Metrics:** If possible, share some metrics on model performance (e.g., accuracy of task prioritization).
 * **Deployment Instructions:**  Provide clear instructions on how to deploy and run the app.

-This project will not only demonstrate your AI development abilities but also your full-stack engineering prowess, making you a strong candidate for AI engineering roles.